BND Hamburger Icon

 Your sales team must see managers and other company leaders adopting and using the CRM software consistently.
 Ensure your leadership team demonstrates the software’s usefulness to the entire company.
 Seeing an executive vote of confidence will assure team members that the CRM system isn’t some passing trend.
 Company leaders’ enthusiastic and visible CRM system engagement can motivate your team to stay engaged with the software.

-Hannah Tayson and Marisa Sanfilippo contributed to the writing and research in this article.
+Hannah Tayson and Jacob Bierer-Nielsen contributed to this article.
 Source interviews were conducted for a previous version of this article.

 Back to top